timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 ## Conclusion

 The evolution from local state to MVI is not a story about replacing a weak pattern with a stronger one.
-It is a story about boundaries becoming explicit when requirements make implicit ownership too expensive. _inroducing boundaries, scattered ownership_
+It is a story about introducing or redrawing ownership boundaries when new requirements make the current structure hard to update, debug, or explain.

 Local state was correct while the behavior had one owner.
 A single source of truth became useful when several visible values depended on the same inputs.
 Single-state UDF became useful when remote search introduced delayed results, loading, errors, and latest-wins cancellation.
 A Flow pipeline reduced the manual guards needed for the latest-wins rule.
 Actor/reducer MVI became useful when pagination added ordering rules.